pmjones/adr/original-renamed.md

 ### Request Omission

 A common critique so far has been that there is no "HTTP request" element present in the pattern.
-An earlier version of this document included a request under the title "Request-Action-Domain-Response".
-However, on further research into MVC and other related architectural patterns, I noticed that none of them define an input element.
+An earlier version of this document included a request under the title "Request-Action-Domain-Response."
+However, on further research into MVC and other related architectural patterns, I noticed none of them define an input element.
 To stay in line with precedent, this pattern omits the incoming HTTP request.

 ### Front Controller Omission